snap-cloud/manual/content/Chapter2.md

 # Saving and Loading Projects and Media

-After you've created a project, you'll want to save it, so that you can have access to it the next time you use Snap*!*.
+After you've created a project, you'll want to save it, so that you can have access to it the next time you use Snap<em>!</em>.
 There are two ways to do that.
-You can save a project on your own computer, or you can save it at the Snap*!* web site.
+You can save a project on your own computer, or you can save it at the Snap<em>!</em> web site.
 The advantage of saving on the net is that you have access to your project even if you are using a different computer, or a mobile device such as a tablet or smartphone.
 The advantage of saving on your computer is that you have access to the saved project